 Are You An Insistent Client?

-If you take financial advice and your financial adviser advises you not to invest in a particular product or advises you not to transfer your final salary pension scheme to an investment linked pension scheme such as a personal pension or a SIPP (self-invested personal pension) and you wish to ignore the advice and proceed with the transaction you are deemed an insistent investor.
+If you take financial advice and your financial adviser advises you not to invest in a particular product or advises you not to transfer your final salary pension scheme to an investment linked pension scheme such as a personal pension or a SIPP (self-invested personal pension) and you want to ignore the advice and still proceed with the transaction you are deemed as an insistent investor.

 We have been involved in this debate and suggested that this puts the financial services industry in turmoil as you cannot expect any client to have high-level, degree equivalent pensions and investment qualifications and as such financial advisers are being left wide open to compensation claims despite the fact that they had advised clients not to continue with the course of action.

-We are delighted that the FCA has issued this guidance to the industry and we are now happy to offer an insistent client service as our professional insurers will not cover either us or our clients.
-Insistent investor clients was becoming increasingly more popular given that so many clients approach us asking to transfer their low-risk final salary and defined benefit pension schemes to higher risk flexible pension drawdown schemes but given the turmoil in the financial services industry, insurers and transfer 'receiving' pensions schemes are 'running scared'.
+We are delighted that the FCA has issued this guidance to the industry and but we are currently unable to offer an insistent client service as our professional insurers will not cover either us or our clients.
+Insistent investor clients was becoming increasingly more popular given that so many clients want to transfer their low-risk final salary and defined benefit pension schemes to higher risk flexible pension drawdown schemes but given the turmoil in the financial services industry, insurers and transfer 'receiving' pensions schemes are 'running scared'.

 This is because, despite the FCA guidance, the Financial Ombudsman Service has not yet commented on how they will deal with complaints where an insistent client transaction has taken place.